 For every degree above 25° C (77° F), your solar panel’s electricity production will decrease by its temperature coefficient.
 For example, SunPower’s SPR-X21-345 panel has a temperature coefficient of -0.3%/°C. This means that, if the panel’s temperature increases by one degree from 25° C (77° F) to 26° C (79° F), its electricity production will be reduced by -0.3%.
 If its temperature increases all the way to 35° C (95° F), electricity production will decrease by 3%.

 Ideally, you want the lowest temperature coefficient possible.
-As you can see in the graph below, SunPower’s solar panels offer some of the best temperature coefficient ratings on the market today, ranging from -0.38 to -0.3.
+SunPower’s solar panels offer some of the best temperature coefficient ratings on the market today, between -0.35 and -0.29.

 Most solar panel manufacturers offer a 10-year materials warranty, but the best solar panels come with a 12, 15, or even 25-year warranty.
 In keeping with SunPower’s industry-leading position in the other metrics we’ve assessed, the company offers a 25-year warranty against any defects in their products.